 Work is good for our health and wellbeing.
-It can include paid jobs or voluntary roles or might even be studying for a qualification.
+It can include paid jobs or voluntary roles, and may involve studying for a qualification.
 It provides us with a sense of identity and achievement from doing something meaningful, and, if the work is paid, financial resources.

-If you are living with HIV or Hepatitis C, you may be planning to return to work or studying after a break of many years.
-Or you may have been recently diagnosed and have concerns about starting treatment and how this might impact your employment or studies.
+If you are living with HIV or Hepatitis C, you may be planning to return to work or study after a break of many years.
+Or you may have been recently diagnosed and have concerns about starting treatment and how this might impact your work.

 At Waverley Care, we can help you move towards achieving your goals and addressing your concerns.